verus-lang/verus-analyzer/editors/code/README.md

 ## Documentation

-See [rust-analyzer.github.io](https://rust-analyzer.github.io/) for more information.
+See the [verus-analyzer repository](https://github.com/verus-lang/verus-analyzer) for more information.